lsndrcl/2025_PP/README.md

-# Java Bank Crypto Project
+# Java Trading Simulator Project

 A Java application for cryptocurrency trading, portfolio management, and financial analysis.